-All funds received by the Grantee shall be deposited into separate fund accounts which identify the funds and clearly show the manner of their disposition.
-Grantee agrees that the audit and accounting procedures shall be in accordance with generally accepted government accounting principles and practices (see Accounting Standards and Procedures for Counties, California State Controller, Division of Local Government Fiscal Affairs) and adequate supporting documentation shall be maintained in such detail so as to provide an audit trail which will permit tracing transactions from support documentation to the accounting records to the financial reports and invoices.
-The Grantee further agrees to the following audit requirements:
+A. All funds received by the Grantee shall be deposited into separate fund accounts which identify the funds and clearly show the manner of their disposition.
+Grantee agrees that accounting procedures for grant funds received pursuant to this Grant Agreement shall be in accordance with generally accepted government accounting principles and practices, and adequate supporting documentation shall be maintained in such detail as to provide an audit trail.
+Supporting documentation shall permit the tracing of transactions from such documents to relevant accounting records, financial reports and invoices.